andre-dietrich/LiaScript_Tutorial_Kigali/README.md

 Bullet points in an unordered list indicated by starting *, -, or + and require indentation:

 * A list always starts with the first bullet point
+- another point
+  test 1on.
+  another line
-* A bullet point can consist of multiple parts.
+- A bullet point can consist of multiple parts.

   The only thing you will have to keep in mind is the correct indentation.